huntergps/handbook-docs/Fuse/03 - UI Components.md

 	</Text>

 Note that while the `Radius` of the `Blur` can be animated like most other properties, this is potentially an expensive operation, and should be tested on devices to make sure it behaves properly.

+TODO: The API reference doesn't include `Radius` and has a bunch of properties I cannot confidently say anything about.
+AUTH help?

 ### $(Desaturate)